Zero Mostel: Death

 In the last four months of his life, Mostel took on a nutritionally unsound diet (later described by his friends as a starvation diet) that reduced his weight from 304 lb to 215 lb.
-During rehearsals for Arnold Wesker's new play The Merchant (in which Mostel played a re-imagined version of Shakespeare's Shylock) in Philadelphia, he collapsed in his dressing room and was taken to Thomas Jefferson University Hospital.
-He was diagnosed with a respiratory disorder and it was believed he was in no danger and would be released soon.
+During rehearsals for Arnold Wesker's new play The Merchant (in which Mostel played a reimagined version of Shakespeare's Shylock) in Philadelphia, he collapsed in his dressing room and was taken to Thomas Jefferson University Hospital.
+He was diagnosed with a respiratory disorder; it was believed he was in no danger and would be released soon.
 However, on September 8, 1977, Mostel complained of dizziness and lost consciousness.
 The attending physicians were unable to revive him, and he was pronounced dead that evening.
 It is believed that he suffered an aortic aneurysm.
 Wesker wrote a book chronicling the out-of-town tribulations that beset the play and culminated in Zero's death called The Birth of Shylock and the Death of Zero Mostel.

 In accordance with his final requests, his family did not stage any funeral or other memorial service.
 Mostel was cremated following his death; the location of his ashes is not publicly known.